Why Does Your Recovery Point Objective Matter?

-How to Gauge Your Recovery Point Objective Needs
+What are Your Recovery Point Objective needs?

-An article in TechTarget says, “Once the RPO for a given computer, system, or network has been defined, it determines the minimum frequency with which backups must be made.”
+TechTarget says, “Once the RPO for a given computer, system, or network has been defined, it determines the minimum frequency with which backups must be made.”
 Your IT solutions provider will ask you to gauge an “acceptable” RPO.
 This keyword, “acceptable,” helps you define:

 - What type of data is most critical to running your business